WasmEdge/WasmEdge/docs/book/en/src/frameworks/serverless.md

 # Serverless platforms

-## Why WebAssembly is sutibale for serverless functions

 Our vision for the future is to run WebAssembly as an alternative lightweight runtime side-by-side with Docker and microVMs in cloud native infrastructure.
 WebAssembly offers much higher performance and consumes much less resources than Docker-like containers or microVMs.
 However, the public cloud only supports running WebAssembly inside a microVM.
 Nonetheless, running WebAssembly functions inside a microVM still offers many advantages over running containerized NaCl programs.